bongtrop/python-btlogic/README.md

 python-btlogic
 ==============

-Python library for management logic minterm and maxterm.
+Python library for management logic minterm and maxterm or can use Quine–McCluskey algorithm step 1.

 Written by Pongsakorn Sommalai <bongtrop@gmail.com>.